Workshop for early career researchers at GSA 2019 in Austin, Texas

 FORMING SCIENCE–INDUSTRY RESEARCH COLLABORATIONS

-In this 2-day workshop at Stanford University, early-career researchers will learn from senior academics and industry representatives that have engaged in successful collaborations.
-Applicants must submit a brief proposal describing their research question and how this question could be answered using private sector settings, data resources, and/or clients, customers, and employees.
-Those who are accepted will be assigned an industry mentor who will help workshop their research proposals during breakout sessions and provide insight on the feasibility of the research and interest from industry.
-Academic mentors will share their strategies for approaching private sector partners, challenges to consider, and the scientific outcomes of collaboration.
-Possible research topics include understanding and optimizing saving and spending behaviors, making healthcare decisions at different life stages, and workforce and occupational decision making.
+In this workshop, early career researchers will learn from senior academics and industry mentors about how to work together toward mutually interesting research goals.
+Mentors from GSA’s Corporate Advisory Panel will share strategies for approaching and communicating with private-sector partners, establishing and meeting expectations, managing challenges or conflicts, and utilizing the scientific outcomes of collaboration.
+Applicants must submit a brief proposal describing their research question and how this question could be answered using private sector settings, data resources and/or clients, customers, patients, and employees.
+Those who are accepted will be assigned an industry mentor who will help workshop their research proposals during breakout sessions and will provide insight on the feasibility of the research and potential interest from industry.
 Proposed projects should be focused on behaviors in everyday life that affect long-term health and well-being in old age.
-Projects don’t necessarily need to be focused on older adults; in fact earlier life interventions may be more effective at improving outcomes in older age.
+Example research topics include understanding and optimizing saving and spending behaviors, behavioral health interventions in long-term care settings, and workforce and occupational decision making.

-This workshop is supported by a grant from the National Institute on Aging (R25-AG053252) to Professors Laura Carstensen and Gregory Samanez-Larkin.
-Lodging at the Stanford Guest House will be provided for two nights and reasonable airfare costs will be reimbursed for accepted trainees.
+This workshop is supported by a grant from the National Institute on Aging (R25-AG053252) to Professors Laura Carstensen of Stanford University and Gregory Samanez-Larkin of Duke University.
+There is no cost to participate in this workshop and accepted applicants are not required to attend The Gerontological Society of America 2019 Annual Scientific Meeting or be GSA members.
+Lodging at the JW Marriott Austin will be reimbursed for two nights and reasonable airfare costs will be paid for accepted trainees.
 Assistant professors, postdocs, and PhD students who have advanced to candidacy are eligible to apply.
+Priority will be given to U.S. citizens and those in the United States on a J-1 or F-1 Visa.
 We are committed to educating junior scholars from culturally diverse backgrounds.
 Women and minorities are strongly encouraged to apply.

-Online applications must be submitted by May 1st.
-Applicants will be notified in June.
+Online applications must be submitted by August 16, 2019, 5:00 pm PDT.
+Applicants will be notified in early September.